sergioesca6/encrypt-decrypt/README.md

 Simple python3 script which allows the user to encrypt a message and decrypt a message

+Usage:

-simply clone or download, open file directory in terminal/command prompt and run:
+clone or download, open file directory in terminal/command prompt and run:

 `$ python3 encryptDecrypt.py`

-Usage:
+Example:

 ```
 $ python3 encryptDecrypt.py